thesuhas/orca/README.md

 <strong>Orca is a WebAssembly Transformation Library for the Component Model</strong>

-It is based on Dfinity's [IC](https://github.com/dfinity/ic/tree/master/rs/wasm_transform) and [Walrus](https://github.com/rustwasm/walrus/tree/main).
+It is based on [Dfinity's IC codebase](https://github.com/dfinity/ic/tree/master/rs/wasm_transform) and [Walrus](https://github.com/rustwasm/walrus/tree/main).

 </div>